-The 6 planned activities prevent storm water pollution associated with municipal activities are:
+The 6 planned activities to prevent stormwater pollution associated with municipal activities are:

 - Drainage crew operations: The City has established a crew within the Public Works Department with responsibility for maintaining and repairing the public storm drainage system.
-Their operations include inspection of the storm sewer system, catch basin cleaning, making necessary repairs to the system and removing log-jams from City streams.
+Their operations include inspection of the storm sewer system, catch basin cleaning, making necessary repairs to the system, and removing blockages from City streams.

 - All City fleet maintenance operations are conducted within the main garage at the Public Works facility.
 This area is completely enclosed and features numerous spill control measures.

 - The Public Works facility includes an enclosed truck wash which is used to wash City-owned vehicles.
 Wash water is discharged to the sanitary sewer system.

 - All waste oil generated through fleet maintenance operations will be either re-used on-site in a waste oil furnace or recycled.

 - The City uses only above-ground fuel storage tanks which are equipped with leak detection.